kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 # Contract rules for ControlPlane

-Control plane providers MUST implement a ControlPlane resource.
+Control plane providers MUST implement a ControlPlane resource using Kubernetes' CustomResourceDefinition (CRD).

 The goal of a ControlPlane resource is to instantiate a Kubernetes control plane; a Kubernetes control plane at least contains the following components: